jezcope/idcc17-library-carpentry/paper.md

 can lead to improved communication with technical colleagues and a corresponding increase in the value placed on their expertise.
 In addition,
-creation of communities of practice is an explicit aim of Library Carpentry training so that learners are empowered to continue exploring and learning with their colleagues.
+the creation of communities of practice is an explicit aim of Library Carpentry training so that learners are empowered to continue exploring and learning with their colleagues.
 The skills described above, while being more than adequate for some, can provide a platform for others on which they can continue to build.